mmozeiko/pkgi/README.md

 **Attention:** The PS Vita has an imcomplete HTTPS support and most sites will not work, prefer HTTP in these cases.

+Make sure unsafe mode is enabled in Henkaku settings.

 Then start the application and you are ready to go.

 # Usage